lucascorrea/SCFacebook/README.markdown

 	pod 'SCFacebook'

-Once you have set up the `URL Scheme` as image below:
+Once you have set up the `URL Scheme` and `FacebookAppID` as image below:

 [![]( https://fbcdn-dragon-a.akamaihd.net/hphotos-ak-xap1/t39.2178-6/851559_148282688685691_1981352615_n.png)]

-Now in it's `AppDelegate` need to add two methods and add APP ID
+Now in it's `AppDelegate` need to add one method and add permissions

 	#import "SCFacebook.h"
 	@implementation AppDelegate